Self-Directed IRA rules you need to know

 Learn These Key Real Estate IRA Rules

-Investors from all across the country know the value of using an IRA—it means tax benefits for the retirement savings they put away.
+Investors from all across the country know the value of using an IRA.
+This means tax benefits for the retirement savings they put away.
 But using an IRA can also mean more than that.
 With a Self-Directed IRA, a retirement investor can use these tax benefits on a wide variety of retirement assets.
 And one of the most popular assets for preparing for retirement is simple: real estate.

 With real estate, investors can potentially stock away passive income for retirement, using the rent they charge within a real estate asset to generate income even after working.
 But what about using real estate within a retirement account?
 To do that, you’ll have to know some of the ground rules of using a Real Estate IRA the proper way.